Hillary Clinton was fired from the House Judiciary Committee's Watergate investigation by Chief Counsel Jerry Zeifman.

 Labovitz said he has no knowledge of Hillary having taken any files, and defended her no-right-to-counsel memo on the grounds that, if she was assigned to write a memo arguing a point of view, she was merely following orders.

-More important, Zeifman misleadingly suggested more than once in 2008 that he had “terminated” Hillary from her position on the impeachment inquiry staff.
-For example, he stated in a February 2008 article he wrote for Accuracy in Media that:
+More important, Zeifman misleadingly suggested more than once in 2008 that he had “terminated” Hillary from her position on the impeachment inquiry staff, fostering the impression that he had fired her from her position for misconduct.
+For example, he stated in a February 2008 article he wrote for Accuracy in Media that “My own reaction was of regret that, when I terminated her employment on the Nixon impeachment staff, I had not reported her unethical practices to the appropriate bar associations.”

 And during a